-An experienced accident injury lawyer can not only help you file your claim before the statute of limitation expires, but also help you avoid the common pitfalls with the claims process and the aggressive strategies of the defendant and the insurance companies.
+An experienced Kentucky car accident lawyer can not only help you file your claim before the statute of limitation expires, but also help you avoid the common pitfalls with the claims process and the aggressive strategies of the defendant and the insurance companies.
 With our professional legal counsel, you will dramatically increase your chances of recovering the maximum compensation possible for your damages.
 With this in mind, it’s in your best interest to consult with a lawyer as soon as possible.

 At Young, Reverman & Mazzei, we handle all personal injury cases on a contingency fee basis.
 This means that you won’t be charged any fees unless we obtain a successful verdict or settlement on your behalf, a point at which we would recover our fee.
 In case we aren’t successful in handling your case, then you won’t have to part with any cash for our services.